 Understanding the Status of Your Acute Lymphocytic Leukemia

 Most types of cancer are staged to communicate the size of the tumor and how far the cancer has spread.
 But leukemia rarely causes tumors.�Because it is in your bone marrow and blood, it�already has spread all over your body.
-With acute�lymphocytic leukemia (ALL), doctors use different terms to describe�the response of the leukemia to treatment.
+With acute�lymphocytic leukemia (ALL), health care providers use different terms to describe�the response of the leukemia to treatment.

 Untreated ALL.
-Your doctor has just diagnosed you with ALL.
+You have just been diagnosed you with ALL.
 Your complete blood count (CBC) is abnormal.
 The percentage of blasts, immature white blood cells, in your bone marrow is typically more than 20 percent.�You probably have symptoms of leukemia, such as pain, fever, and bleeding.
 Your treatment has been for�symptom relief only.

 ALL in remission.�You have received treatment for ALL.
 During this phase, your CBC is normal.
 The percentage of blasts in your bone marrow is less than five percent.�You have no signs or symptoms of leukemia anywhere in your body.